 When all of the symptoms were gone, I would be fatigued, and looking for some sign of how I had lived through it.

-What to do During a Panic Attack?
+What To Do During Symptoms Of A Panic Attack?

-Your natural impulse will be to mentally search for something to fight off.
+Until you have learned how to cure panic attacks, your natural impulse will be to mentally search for something to fight off.

-You will find yourself being completely consumed with all of the symptoms that seem to be manifesting in your body.
+You find yourself being completely consumed with all of the symptoms that seem to be manifesting in your body.